T LIT 311

 Studies major themes addressed by writers in America.
 Includes topics such as: individualism, identity and community; sex, love and marriage; justice and injustice; industrialization, technology and the city; authenticity and egalitarianism; and race relations.
 May be repeated for credit with instructor's approval.

-In this course, students will examine how American literature portrays masculinity and identity in the 20th century.
-Students will consider these topics by reading several genres and critical perspectives.
-For instance, we will talk about the various ways that critics have viewed masculinity.
-We also will discuss how masculine ideals, such as heroism have shaped American culture.
-Additionally, we will reflect on the ways that masculinity intersects with ideas of class, ethnicity, race and sexuality.
-Likewise, the class will look at unconventional forms of masculinity and masculinity in popular culture.
-We will contemplate several questions during the course, including: What do books tell us about masculinity?
+In this course, students examine how American literature portrays masculinity and identity in the 20th century.
+Students consider these topics by reading several genres and critical perspectives.
+For instance, students examine the various ways that critics have viewed masculinity.
+The class discusses how masculine ideals, such as heroism have shaped American culture.
+Additionally, we reflect on the ways that masculinity intersects with ideas of class, ethnicity, race and sexuality.
+Likewise, the class looks at unconventional forms of masculinity and masculinity in popular culture.
+We contemplate several questions during the course, including: What do books tell us about masculinity?
 How might texts reinforce or challenge gender norms?
 Why does masculinity play a major role in popular culture?
-The class will read the following books: Johnson's The Autobiography of an Ex-Colored Man, Hemingway's In Our Time, Three Plays by Mae West, Okada's No-No Boy and others.
+The class reads the following texts: Diaz's Drown, Hansberry's A Raisin in the Sun, Hemingway's In Our Time and Okada's No-No Boy, among others.

 Student learning goals